mike-north/ember-octane-workshop/README.md

 ember new -b @ember/octane-app-blueprint <app-name>
 ```

-Next, I installed a few packages like:
+This workshop project is basically a new ember app, with the following packages pre-installed for your convenience:

 - [ember-cli-tailwind](https://github.com/embermap/ember-cli-tailwind) (deprecated)
 - [ember-on-modifier](https://github.com/buschtoens/ember-on-modifier)